g-greatdevaks/dhs-2023-mlops/README.md

   - Familiarity with Python
   - Understanding of Docker and Containers

+**Note:** For installation and configuration steps for the pre-requisites, follow the [notebooks/00-mlops-prerequisites/setup.md](/notebooks/00-mlops-prerequisites/setup.md)

 ### Promotional Video and Registration

 - Check out the promotional video [here](https://player.vimeo.com/video/845860397?h=26d0f117a1).